CREAWEB2014/multisite-bbpress-slave/readme.txt

 **Profile Note:** Profiles are not merged!
 Favorites, topics started etc show main/sub site only.
 If you want your users to see all their subscriptions in one place, you'll have to write some custom code and likely patch my code too.

 **BuddyPress Note:** It does work with network enabled BuddyPress, but they don't play together nicely because of the BuddyPress/BBPress integration stuff.
 I have monkey patched this to work.
-But again with the profiles, on BuddyPress profiles you will ONLY see main site forum information.
-So you cannot make good use of e.g. the suscription management.
-Feel free to write an integration patch and send it to me.
+If you do not have BuddyPress installed in /members/ you'll have to monkey patch my monkey patch, please see the code.
+And as for the profiles: Same thing as with BBPress profiles.

 == Changelog ==